KevinWorkman/HappyCoding/tutorials/p5js/_posts/2020-05-03-using-variables.md

 {% include toc.md %}

 Now you know [how to call functions](/tutorials/p5js/calling-functions) with parameters to tell the computer what to do.

 But knowing exactly what values to use for those parameters can be annoying, so this tutorial shows you how to use **variables** to make your life a little easier.

+{% include youtube-embed.html slug="Z1R-ZbyfD_E" %}

+---

 Before talking about variables, let's take a step back and talk about **values**.